 Your competitors are targeting people, and if so, who are they?
 You may want to find out about their customers.
 Still, we suggest that you target a similar audience without going after the same one.
 In this case, you may be able to find an audience that your competition is missing.

 Take a Look at Your Service/Products

 You want your products and services to stand out.
 To do so, highlight their features and why they would benefit your clientele.
-For instance, an online marketing company offers Seach Engine Optimization services.
+For instance, an online marketing company that offers Seach Engine Optimization services.
 The benefits from this are that their customers get the online exposure they’re asking for.
 The exposure via search engines works in a way that generates leads to their market.
 Having said that, featuring these would be beneficial for both customers and yourself.

 When you’ve created a list of benefits for your services, you want to create a list of people who will benefit from this.
-For instance, an online marketing company might target businesses who are eager to increase their clientele.
+For instance, an online marketing company might target businesses that are eager to increase their clientele.
 Even though this may seem like a general target, you now have a foundation.